Introduction to GitHub xmrig

 Description |

-Intel | Core i9-10900X | Over clocking is possible, but it needs discrete graphics. |
+Intel | Core i9-10900X | Overclocking is possible, but it needs discrete graphics. |

 AMD | Ryzen Threadripper 3970X | Easy to handle, and it is good in mega-tasking. |

-Intel | Pentium Gold G-6400 | Initial cost and operations cost is cheap but has limited power. |
+Intel | Pentium Gold G-6400 | Initial costs and operation costs are cheap but have limited power. |

 AMD | Ryzen 5 3600X | Superior in performance, and it is cheaper as well. |

-Intel | Celeron G5905 | It fits to budget. |
+Intel | Celeron G5905 | It fits the budget. |

 b.
 Best GPU in Mining